kaidez/kaidez.com/_drafts/2015-07-28-custom-click-to-tweet-button.md

 })();
 {% endprism %}

-Once the IIFE runs, we're using `jQuery.on()` to bind click functionality to `linkElement`, which is how our code references the `<a>` tag.
-That tag will eventually contain a link, meaning that end-users will be forwarded to that link if it's clicked.
+Once the IIFE runs, we're using `jQuery.on()` to bind click functionality to `linkElement`, our code's reference to the `<a>` tag.
+That tag has an `href` attribute, meaning that end-users will be forwarded to a web page when clicked.

 Because of how our code needs to work, we need to stop that forwarding.
 We do this by passing an `event` parameter to the function, then run `event.preventDefault()` inside the `jQuery.on()` method.